theMHD-120/JSLP-Javascript-Learning-Package/README.md

 # Package summary
 Learning javascript with the javascript codes :) <br />
 This package contains three chpters, six sections and fifteen parts.
-Read each part step by step (in numerical order) and try it yourself.
+Read each part (chapter-section-part) step by step (in numerical order) and try it yourself.

 ## Contents:
     Chapter #01: Basics of javascript (like another programming languages);